Traveling so easy a Gingerbread can do it!

 Having very little Yuan, we asked our guide for the estimated cost of a taxi ride from our hotel to the airport the next morning.
 Exceeding the highest estimate he provided half way through the ride, we began to panic.
 Attempting to pay in a combination of Yuan and equivalent USD for the remaining fare, the driver was not happy.
 Only having $20 US bills left, we handed him one and thankfully he accepted.

 Rickshaws are not impervious to traffic jams.

 While a rickshaw is much quicker than walking or a taxi, there are still delays.
 On the way to dinner, our rickshaw encounter several traffic jams of bicycles, motor bikes, and small trucks making deliveries on the narrow streets.
-Our driver maneuvered through several back alleys to reach our destination.
+Our driver skillfully maneuvered through several back alleys to reach our destination.

 Bathrooms are used by residents and customers.

 In a more residential area of Beijing, we saw signs for bathrooms every block.
 Our guide informed us, the public washrooms are used by the nearby residents and customers.
-In that area, four families live in a square home without a bathroom, one family per side.
+In that area, 4 families live in a square home without a bathroom, one family per side.
 The middle is a shared open air kitchen and garden.

 Taxi drivers reach destinations very quickly.